Pensions are long term investments. You may get back less than you originally paid in because your capital is not

 Most pensions lock away your savings until you reach a certain age, usually 55 or higher.

-While this means that you can't be tempted to dip into it to fund a luxury holiday it also means that if you are really stuck for funds the money is inaccessible.
+While this means that you can't be tempted to spend your retirement savings on a luxury holiday it is a frustration for many savers.

 As your pension is invested into various stocks and shares there is a varying degree of risk associated with each of these investments.

 This means that your pension could decrease in value if things go badly and that you actually lose money in the short term on your investment.

 Most pensions employ an investment strategy called life-styling so that your money is gradually moved from high to low risk as you move closer to retirement age.

 The amount of control you have over the level of risk will depend on the sort of pension you have.

-You are more likely to be able to specify the level of risk if you hold a personal pension, company pension schemes are usually all invested on your behalf by a fund manager, although it is still worth checking that this is the case.
+You are more likely to be able to specify the level of risk if you hold a personal pension.
+Although company pensions offer you some choices, most savers will be in a default fund.